ashuvssut/github-issue-alert/README.md

    sudo codesign --deep --force --sign - "/Applications/GitHub Issue Alert.app"
    ```

-Once these steps are completed, the app should function normally and send GitHub issue alerts as expected.
+Once these steps are completed, restart the app and it should function normally and send GitHub issue alerts as expected.